rabuu/sheetstorm/src/task.typ

   /// ```
   /// -> function
   todo-box: todo-box,
-  /// Set the numbering for subtasks.
-  ///
-  /// If you give a numbering, it just sets the enum numbering accordingly.
-  /// If you set it to `none`, it disables the custom numbering completely.
-  ///
-  /// The library provides a handy `custom-enum-numbering` function that is expected to be used
-  /// when setting the numbering to a non-trivial value.
-  /// The required `enum.full` option is set automatically.
-  ///
-  /// -> function | str | none
-  subtask-numbering: custom-enum-numbering("a)", "1.", "i."),
   /// How many points the task can give.
   ///
   /// If there are subtasks, you can specify an array of numbers.